deppenfamily/KU/README.md

 # KU
 Report issues with KU here, please be mindful to:
 - Avoid duplicates
-- Give correct reproduction steps
+- Give correct and clear reproduction steps
+- Follow the format